 In this article I'll showcase basic ember features and ember application development process for a Django-Tastypie-Ember application.
-You need at least basic Django and django-tastypie (REST API-making application for your models).
-The whole application developed in this article can also be downloaded and launched on your localhost.
+You need at least basic Django and django-tastypie knowledge (REST API-making application for your models).
+The whole application developed in this article can also be found on github.

 On the Python side we will need Django 1.5 or newer (or older with backported "verbatime" template tag).
 We start with a fresh Django project and application:Next step is to install (pip) django-tastypie and south.
 Tastypie makes a REST API which ember can use to manipulate the data stored in application models.
 South is handy for model changes migrations (semi-optional).
 Add those apps to INSTALLED_APPS: